obsidianmd/obsidian-help/en/Advanced topics/Insider builds.md

 ## Change back to public builds on desktop

-To go back to using the public (non-Insider) builds on desktop:
+To change back to using public (non-Insider) builds on desktop:

 1. Disable Insider builds
     1. Open **Settings**.